dseguy/changedBehavior/errormessages.rst

     * :ref:`Cannot unpack array with string keys <unpack-array-with-string-keys>`
     * :ref:`unserialize(): Extra data starting at offset 37 of 39 bytes <unserialize()-checks-the-end-of-the-string>`
     * :ref:`The (unset) cast is deprecated <(unset)-was-removed>`
+    * :ref:`Power of base 0 and negative exponent is deprecated <cannot-raise-zero-to-negative-powers>`